 With God's help, we CAN do those things.
 Those who have accepted Christ's sacrifice are new creations (2 Corinthians 5:17) who now get to live a life of freedom from the chains of sin (Galatians 5:1).
 We no longer HAVE to choose sin.
 We no longer HAVE to choose selfishness (Romans 6:14; James 4:17).

-As new creations, we have access to our awesome God who will help guide us to do things that strengthen our relationship with God and shine His love onto a hurting world.
+As new creations, we have access to our awesome God who will help guide us to do things that strengthen our relationship with Him and shine His love onto a hurting world.
 Yes, those who claim to follow Christ should be honest and respectful.
 They should offer grace and forgiveness to those who are undeserving.
-Their lives should display the fruits of the Holy Spirit, which are love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control (Galatians 5:22-23).
+Their lives should display the fruit of the Holy Spirit, which are love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control (Galatians 5:22-23).

 That said, we should not do these things because we're trying to be "good Christians," but rather as a response to being adopted by the King of Kings.
 By loving God and loving others, we will be living a life that is "good"—a life that honors the One who made us and saved us.

-The Christian life is one of growing in love for Christ and developing an intimacy with God in your heart.
-It's about enjoying and participating in the amazing ride He has planned for you (Jeremiah 29:11-13).
-God promises that when you seek Him with all your heart, you'll find Him (Jeremiah 29:12-13).
-He doesn't need you to impress Him in order for Him to love you.
+God doesn't need you to impress Him in order for Him to love you.
 He loves you as you are and will love you the same every day of your life.
-Your response to that love is obedience to His will (John 14:15; Romans 6:16) and trust in His faithfulness (2 Thessalonians 3:3) not because you have to, but because you want to.
+Your response to that love is obedience to His will (John 14:15; Romans 6:16) and trust in His faithfulness (2 Thessalonians 3:3)—not because you have to but because you want to.

 To an extent, there is that expectation about a Christ-follower's life—that we will be "good."
 But God's love for us isn't based on what we do or don't do (Ephesians 2:8-9); His love and forgiveness is a gift (John 3:16).
 Yes, when the world looks on, they should see the fruits of the Spirit, which are love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control (Galatians 5:22-23).
 But remember that God loves you as you are and will love you the same forever.
-Your response to that love is obedience to His will (John 14:15; Romans 6:16) and trust in His faithfulness (2 Thessalonians 3:3) not because you have to, but because you want to.
+Your response to that love is obedience to His will (John 14:15; Romans 6:16) and trust in His faithfulness (2 Thessalonians 3:3)—not because you have to but because you want to.

 Stephanie is a 21-year old with a passion to see believers grow and become passionate in their relationship with the Lord.
 She is a lover of sweat tea, sunshine, and the freedom that comes from Christ.
 In her free time, she can be found singing, playing guitar, writing or jamming out to Hawk Nelson, Phil Wickham, and worship music.
 Her dreams are to become a worship leader and a published author, while living a life full of fun and joy that comes from the Lord.